 Distraction MethodPlayful, curious cats5-10 minutesMediumLow

 This comparison helps you choose the most appropriate method based on your cat’s personality and your available time.
-Remember that combining methods often yields the best results.
+Combining methods often yields the best results.

 Managing Your Own Stress and Expectations